dmrickey/fvtt-ckl-roll-bonuses/README.md

 Give a flat value or a formula to increase the target's attack roll.
 Use with boolean flag `bonus_attack`.

 ## Critical Bonuses
 This comes with three different options.
 Keen, Critical Range Modifier, and Critical Multiplier Modifier.
 Keen will double the threat range of the target.
 The range modifier will allow you to increase or decrease the range modifier (useful for homebrew or 3.5 adaptations), or increase the critical multiplier (useful for abilities such as a Swashbuckler's level 20 ability).
-Use with boolean flag `bonus_crit`. _This handles everything already done by [Critical Helpers](#critical-helpers) but allows for better fine-tuning.
+Use with boolean flag `bonus_crit`.
+Multiple buffs affecting crit do work together, however the Item Hints will look a bit weird--but the resulting roll will be using the correct total. _This handles everything already done by [Critical Helpers](#critical-helpers) but allows for better fine-tuning.
 At this point there's no reason to use critical helpers_.

 ## Damage Bonus
 Input multiple damage formula (including types) to increase the target's damage.
 Use with boolean flag `bonus_damage`.